 Compassionate individuals who provide receptions for bereaved families and friends following funerals or memorial services.

-Dedicated parishioners who support and encourage families that are expecting or adopting children.
-The Newborn and Adoption Ministry also provides information on the liturgies of Thanksgiving for the Birth or Adoption of a Child, as well as Holy Baptism.
+Dedicated parishioners who support and encourage families that are expecting children, either by birth or adoption.
+The New Baby Ministry also provides information on the liturgies of Thanksgiving for the Birth or Adoption of a Child, as well as Holy Baptism.